awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/5_visualize_in_cost_explorer.md

     Click on **Save to report library** to view it later.
  ![Section5 VisualizeTeamsCosts](/Cost/200_Cost_Category/Images/section5/visualizeTeamsCosts.png)

 9. Give the name as **cost report by teams** and click on save report.
+We have created a cost report to analyze costs at team level.
  ![Section5 CreateTeamsReport](/Cost/200_Cost_Category/Images/section5/createTeamsReport.png)

-10. Repeat step-3 and step-4 for creating **cost by department** report.
+10. Now you will create another cost report at department level using AWS Cost Categories.
+Repeat step-3 and step-4 for creating **cost by department** report.

 11. Under **Group by**, select **Cost Category** as Dimension and **cost by department** as Cost category.
  ![Section5 GroupByCostCategoryDimensionByDept](/Cost/200_Cost_Category/Images/section5/groupByCostCategoryDimensionByDept.png)